Pathways Program

 • You are a good fit for Lessons for Success if you are planning to submit an extramural grant proposal in the near future and are ready for intense grant-writing training in that you have a strong publication record for your career stage and have previously submitted a research grant.

 Still can’t decide?
 You can apply to both Lessons for Success and Pathways in the same year; however, you can only be selected to participate in one program.
 Selection will be based on best fit as determined by ASHA.
 Since Lessons for Success offers more advanced grant writing training than does Pathways, after participating in Lessons for Success, you are no longer eligible to apply for Pathways.
-However, Lessons for Success alumni are eligible to apply to Lessons for Success again, however, when they are in a different career stage than past participation (e.g., originally a PhD student and now an assistant professor).
+However, Lessons for Success alumni are eligible to apply to Lessons for Success again, when they are in a different career stage than past participation (e.g., originally a PhD student and now an assistant professor).

 Questions?
 Contact research@asha.org.